holg/gldf-rs/README.md

 WIP

+A cross platform GLDF processing library.

 For the GLDF new Luminaire / Sensor Container Definition.

 Basically .gldf is a zip Container, containing the product.xml for the Definition